cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 This one seems like a head-scratcher, doesn't it?

-**Here's the trick:** `{}` is not used solely for object literals.
+**Here's the trick:** `{}` is **not** used *solely* for object literals.

-Instead, `{}` is interpreted as an **empty code block**.
+Instead, `{}` is interpreted here as an **empty code block**.
 This empty code block is essentially ignored for the purpose of returning a value, and it is juxtaposed next to a unary `+` which, according to the rules of the language, casts the string result of `[]` to a number.
 We get the same `""` string result from the empty array that we've been getting, and then `""` is converted to the number `0`, as it will always be, by-spec.
 It might not seem obvious that an empty string converts to the number zero; Maybe `NaN` would make more sense.
 Possibly.
 But if this conversion seems nonsensical to you, don't put the language in a position where it has to compare disparate types.

 **NOTE:** If you want to get this to evaluate the way you expect it to, surround the `{}` in parenthesis.
 This `({})` structure makes it clear to the parser that `{}` exists in the context of evaluating an expression, and so it will interpret `{}` as an object literal rather than as an empty code block.
 You'll get the `"[object Object]"` you might have been expecting.